 Healing herbal gummies never last long in our house.
 I started to make them when my first child was small.They are an excellent vehicle for smuggling in all manner of herbs and nutritionals when the kids are sick.
 They love them so much that I now make a “general tonic” version.
 They have become a bit of a staple and there is more often than not an assortment in the fridge for the family to snack on.

 Day to day we use general tonic herbal teas in our gummies.
 Uniting the health-enhancing benefits of herbs with the gut healing, protein power of gelatin – providing a double whammy of goodness.
 Gelatin helps maintain the health of the lining of your gastrointestinal tract, supports joints and connective tissue and nurtures skin, hair, nails and teeth.
 The glycine in gelatin has even been demonstrated to promote better sleep!

-You wil have to choose your gelatin wisely to ensure that it has these therapeutic benefits.
+You will have to choose your gelatin wisely to ensure that it has these therapeutic benefits.
 Look for grass fed, unflavoured gelatin.
 This should be the only ingredient on the packet.
 Overly processed, white, powdery gelatin sourced from intensively farmed animals is not going to have the same nutritional clout.

 Some of my favourite herbal combinations include:

 Chamomile and rose – soothing for the mind and the gastrointestinal tract.

 Lavender and passionflower – allays anxiety and promotes calm.

 Hibiscus and lime peel – antioxidant and cleansing.

 Flavour combinations are endless, no doubt you will discover your own that will resonate with your health status, mood and the season.
-I will be interested to hear what your favourite concoctions will be.
+I look forward to finding out what they are, tell me in the comments below :)